phish108/node-jose-tools/README.md

  * ```-b, --beauty``` - pretty print JSON

- Note that ```oct``` require a minimum keysize of 256 bit and RSA-keys require a minimum keysize of 2048 bit.
+ Note that ```oct``` require a minimum key size of 256 bit and RSA-keys require a minimum key size of 2048 bit.

 ### listkeys

-lists all keyids in a given keystore.
+lists all key ids in a given key store.

 SYNOPSIS